-The United States’ National Forests cover an area of approximately 188.3 million acres.
-There are 154 national forests in the country managed by the US Forest Service.
-Although there are 154 National Forests, most of these forests are managed together as either a single forest or individually.
-All but ten states of the US have at least one national forest.
-Some of the National Forests are shared by two or more states such as Ashley National Forest which is shared by both Utah and Wyoming.
+The United States has 154 National Forests covering an area of approximately 188.3 million acres.
+The oldest National Forest, Shoshone, was established in 1891 as part of the Yellowstone Timberland Reserve in the state of Wyoming.
+Today, all but ten US states have at least one National Forest.
+These are managed by the US Forest Service.
+Most of the forests are managed together as either a single forest or individually.
 Thus, this article focuses on the states with the most forests irrespective of whether the forests are shared or not.

 States With The Most National Forests

-Although most of the national forest land is in Alaska and Maine has the largest forest cover in the US, California has the most national forests.
+Although the largest National Forests are in Alaska and Maine has the largest forest cover in the US, California has the highest number of national forests.
 The state of California has 20 national forests of which 18 forests are entirely in the state while it shares two forests with two other states.
 The shared national forest is Humboldt-Toiyabe which stretches from Nevada into California and Rogue River-Siskiyou shared with Oregon.
 Other forests in California include Klamath, Lake Tahoe Basin Management Unit, Inyo, Modoc, and Six Rivers among others.
 The largest national forest in the state is Shasta-Trinity, covering an area of 9,021.6 square kilometers.

 Oregon has the second-greatest percentage of land covered by the National forest (24%) after Idaho.
 The state boasts of 12 national forests, sharing only one forest, Klamath, with California.
 The largest national forest in Oregon is Wallowa-Whitman which stretches from the Blue Mountains to the Snake River and covers an area of approximately 9,159.1 square kilometers.
 Other notable forests in Oregon include Fremont-Winema, Deschutes, Ochoco, and Willamette.